Rocks Trail at Ward Pound Ridge Reservation

 Turn left and continue along the Rocks Trail, which climbs a little and crosses under power lines.
 It briefly parallels the power lines, then bears left.
 As it descends through the woods, it passes Bear Rock on the right.
 Bear Rock is named for a petroglyph, a carving in the shape of a bear, on the west side of the rock.
 After paralleling the power lines again, the trail reaches junction 39 and turns left.
 After crossing two stone walls, it reaches a junction with a yellow-blazed horse trail, maintained by the Bedford Riding Lanes Association (BRLA), which goes off to the right.
 Follow the Rocks Trail, which turns left and descends.
 At the base of the descent, turn right and cross a seasonally wet area on puncheon and rocks.
 After crossing two more stone walls, the Rocks Trail turns sharply left and parallels a stone wall, while a yellow-blazed BRLA trail continues ahead.

 At the end of the stone wall, the Rocks Trail bears right and climbs to Spy Rock, with south-facing views through the trees.
 During the Revolutionary War, this rock ledge was used by the Americans to observe the movements of British troops.
 Unfortunately, the recent growth of vegetation limits the views from this location.
 Now descending, the Rocks Trail passes a ledge on the left, with more views.
-It continues down into a gully, with impressive cliffs on the right, then climbs out of the gully and crosses a level area.
+It continues down into gully known as Matey's Gulch, with impressive cliffs on the right, then climbs out of the gully and crosses a level area.
 It soon begins a steady descent, first gradually, then more steeply on a series of about 80 rock steps and continues through a mixed forest of fir and beech trees.

 At the base of the descent, the Rocks Trail bears left and heads northeast, following a level woods road through a pretty valley.
 Just past a deer exclosure on the right, the Rocks Trail turns sharply right, leaving the woods road, and continues on a footpath.
 It briefly parallels the road, then begins to climb.
 After crossing an underground intermittent stream and an old stone wall with some cut stones, the trail climbs more steeply.
 It levels off, then continues on an undulating route along the side of the hill, with several rather steep ups and downs.